NREL/HPC/docs/Documentation/Software_Tools/spack.md

 |----------------------------|-------------------------------------------------|
 |spack find --paths	         | show installation paths                         |

 Finding how an installed package was built does not seem as straightforward as it should be.
 Probably the best way is to examine <install_path>/.spack/build.env, where <install_path> is the Spack-created directory with the hash for the package being queried.
 The environment variable SPACK_SHORT_SPEC in build.env contains the Spack command that can be used to recreate the package (including any implicitly defined variables, e.g., arch).
 The 7-character short hash is also included, and should be excluded from any spack install command.

-## External packages
-We can take advantage of the packages already provided by using the command

-`spack external find`

-or if we are searching for a specific package

-`spack external find <package>`

-The previous command will create and populate a file **packages.yaml** which will contain the necessary information about the found packages.
-The user can also manually write **packages.yaml** and add other package by pointing to their location.

-## Spack Specs and DSL

 |----------------------------|-------------------------------------------------|
 |@	        | package versions.
 Can use range operator “:”, e.g., X@1.2:1.4 .
 Range is inclusive and open-ended, e.g., “X@1.4:” matches any version of package X 1.4 or higher. |